SOSP 2026 Call for Posters

 Submission Information

 We are pleased to invite submissions for the poster session at SOSP 2026.
 This session offers an excellent opportunity to present early-stage work and gather feedback from the community.
-The Poster Program Committee will select contributions based on a 2-page abstract submitted through the SOSP Poster submission website: TBD.
+The Poster Program Committee will select contributions based on a 2-page abstract submitted through the SOSP Poster submission website: HotCRP.

 Submissions should address topics within the scope of the SOSP call for papers.
 We especially encourage submissions that are thought-provoking, controversial or explore novel approaches and ideas.
 Early-stage work not yet ready for publication in a refereed conference or journal is particularly welcome.